Thomas Holloway

-Thomas Holloway (22 September 1800 – 26 December 1883) was an English patent medicine vendor and philanthropist.
+Thomas Holloway (22 September 1800 – 26 December 1883) was an English businessman and philanthropist.

 Early life

 Holloway was born in Devonport, Plymouth, Devon, the eldest son of Thomas and Mary Holloway (née Chellew), who at the time of their son's birth had a bakery business.
 They later moved to Penzance, Cornwall, where they ran The Turk's Head Inn.
 In the late 1820s, Holloway went to live in Roubaix, France, for a few years.
 He returned to England in 1831 and worked in London as a secretary and interpreter for a firm of importers and exporters.
 In 1836, he set himself up as a foreign and commercial agent in London.

-Success in business
+Business career

 Holloway had business connections with an Italian, Felix Albinolo, who manufactured and sold a general purpose ointment.
 This gave Holloway the idea to set up a similar business himself in 1837.
 He began by using his mother's pots and pans to manufacture his ointment in the family kitchen.
 Seeing the potential in patent medicines, Holloway soon added pills to his range of products.
 Holloway's business was extremely successful.
 A key factor in his enormous success in business was advertising, in which Holloway had great faith.
 Holloway's first newspaper announcements appeared in 1837, and by 1842 his yearly expenses for publicity had reached over £5,000 (GBP).
 By the time of his death, he was spending over £50,000 a year on advertising his products.
 The sales of his products made Holloway a multi-millionaire, and one of the richest men in Britain at the time.
 Holloway's products were said to be able to cure a whole host of ailments, though scientific evaluation of them after his death showed that few of them contained any ingredients which would be considered to be of significant medicinal value.
 Holloway's medicine business slowly declined and was bought by rival Beecham's Pills in 1930.